-Staff at Benenden Hospital are now wearing special badges which tell patients who they are and what they do.
+Staff at Benenden Hospital wear special badges which tell patients who they are and what they do.

 The campaign reminds frontline staff and nurses in particular that they should always introduce themselves to patients before delivering care.
 The badges are an extra reminder and are also helpful for patients.